Ayesha, Author at AACS Counseling

 To see how quickly you can start in Georgia, review the details of our DOT Qualified SAP Program in Georgia.
 Employers and drivers in Georgia can also coordinate directly with the AACS Service Center for immediate scheduling.

 You might wonder how a thorough evaluation in Georgia can happen so quickly.
 The 2026 SAP process in Georgia leverages secure digital intakes and streamlined scheduling.
-Here is what you can expect when you aim for a 24-to-48-hour turnaround in Georgia:
+Here is what you can expect when you aim for a 2-4 days turnaround in Georgia:

 1. The Initial Contact